-A triquetral fracture is carpal bone fracture that generally occurs on the dorsal surface of the triquetrum.
+Triquetral fracture is a carpal bone fracture that generally occurs on the dorsal surface of the triquetrum.
 It may be fractured by means of impingement from the ulnar styloid, shear forces, or avulsion from strong ligamentous attachments.
 It is the 2nd commonest carpal bone fracture, after the scaphoid.

 On plain film, dorsal avulsion injuries are best detected on a lateral projection, where typically an avulsed flake of bone is identified lying posteriorly to the triquetral bone.
 CT or MR images may be more sensitive than conventional radiographs for detection of avulsion injuries.

 Surgical intervention is rarely required, but a persistently symptomatic chip fracture may require excision.